-Judicial candidates are encouraged to bring their campaign chairperson, volunteers, and treasurer to these seminars.
-The seminars are offered free of charge and preregistration is not required.
+Judicial candidates are encouraged to have their campaign chairperson, volunteers, and treasurer attend these seminars.
+The seminars are offered free of charge and preregistration for in-person seminars is not required.
 Two hours of general continuing legal education credit will be provided.